Security

 Gateway token

 48-character hex token, generated during OpenClaw onboarding on the VM.
-Tropic reads it from openclaw.json via SSM.
+Tropic reads it from openclaw.json over the secure management channel.
 This authenticates WebSocket connections to the gateway.

 There's also a 64-character VM API token for internal communication between Tropic and the VM.
-Stored as a SecureString in SSM Parameter Store.
+Stored encrypted in Tropic's secret store.
 You don't need to manage this one.

 Pair your account

 Go to the VM instances page and click “Pair WhatsApp.”
 A QR code will appear — scan it with WhatsApp on your phone.
-The pairing happens via SSM, and the QR updates in real-time.
+The QR updates in real-time.

 Restrict who your agent can message